-Securities Sold Under Agreements to Repurchase Table 13 (dollars in thousands) March 31, 2017 D ecember 31, 2016 Private Institutions \$ 500,000 \$ 500,000 Government Entities 5,292 23,378 Total Securities Sold Under Agreements to Repurchase \$ 505,292 \$ 523,378
+Securities Sold Under Agreements to Repurchase Table 13 March 31, December 31, (dollars in thousands) 2017 2016 Private Institutions \$ 500,000 \$ 500,000 Government Entities 5,292 23,378 Total Securities Sold Under Agreements to Repurchase \$ 505,292 523,378 \$

 Securities sold under agreements to repurchase as of March 31, 2017 decreased by \$18.1 million or 3% from December 31, 2016.
 This decrease was primarily due to repurchase agreements maturing in the current quarter.
 As of March 31, 2017, the weighted-average maturity was 301 days for our repurchase agreements with government entities and 2.8 years for our repurchase agreements with private institutions.
 Some of our repurchase agreements with private institutions may be terminated at earlier specified dates by the private institution or in some cases by either the private institution or the Company.
-If all such agreements with private institutions would decrease to 1.4 years.
+If all such agreements were to terminate at the earliest possible date, the weighted-average maturity for our repurchase agreements with private institutions would decrease to 1.4 years.
 As of March 31, 2017, the weighted-average interest rate for outstanding agreements with government entities and private institutions was 0.52% and 4.14%, respectively, with all rates being fixed.
 Each of our repurchase agreements is accounted for as a collateralized financing arrangement (i.e., a secured borrowing) and not as a sale and subsequent repurchase of securities.